brycewray/hugo-site/content/posts/2018/11/grid-locked-no-more.md

 Finally, while I was at it and essentially starting from scratch (again), I figured I also may as well tackle the uncomfortable subject of [making stuff work on Internet Explorer](https://docs.microsoft.com/en-us/internet-explorer/ie11-deploy-guide/tips-and-tricks-to-manage-ie-compatibility).
 And I don't mean just IE 11, the version that Microsoft still ships with Windows; I mean as far back as I could go without, um, losing my mind.
 That turned out to be [IE 8](https://en.wikipedia.org/wiki/Internet_Explorer_8).
 (Upon reading that last sentence, you probably just muttered, "Oh, God," or words to that effect.)

-In doing this part in particular, I was guided by several HTML/CSS luminaries’ writings and videos---including, yes, Jen Simmons's, Rachel Andrew's, and Kevin Powell's---that stressed the most important thing to keep in mind for accommodating such legacy software was to give its users the _best possible user experience_.
+In doing this part in particular, I was guided by several HTML/CSS luminaries' writings and videos---including, yes, Jen Simmons's, Rachel Andrew's, and Kevin Powell's---that stressed the most important thing to keep in mind for accommodating such legacy software was to give its users the _best possible user experience_.
 It's not necessary to give them everything that current browsers and devices can, mainly because you _can't_, but you _can_ give them everything they really need to have a decent experience with whatever you're trying to present.
 Of course, this site isn't exactly on the cutting edge, so that was less difficult than you might think, although there were a few times I wanted to pull out my mostly absent hair.

 (Oh, and did I mention that most of this study and the work that resulted occurred over Thanksgiving?
 Great holiday fun, eh?
 Why, yes, in fact, I _am_ a delight at parties. _Snork_.)